 I work hard so I can earn more and live a comfortable life in the future.
 We all do the same, don’t we?

-However, in the past few weeks I realized that I don’t want to wait for the future to live a comfortable life.
+However, in the past few weeks, I realized that I don’t want to wait for the future to live a comfortable life.
 Tomorrow is not a guarantee to anyone.
-We may have varying definition of what a comfortable life is, but fundamentally, we want to live a stress-free life on a day to day basis.
+We may have varying definitions of what a comfortable life is, but fundamentally, we want to live a stress-free life on a day-to-day basis.